tinygiant98/darksun-sot/docs/scriptersmanual.md

 //TODO - this is not very explanatory.
 Rewrite.
 //TODO - take out tag-based and override scripts from this section and make them their own section.
 This should just be how the library functions work.

-The author has included his own [library documentation](../framework/docs/libraries.md) to help in understanding how the library system works.
 The library system allows the framework's [event management system](#event-management) to do what it does so well.
 The gist of the system, however, is that you expose the functions you wish to be public through the library and pointers to those functions are stored in varlists on various datapoints in the module.
 When any of those functions are called from any part of the module (generally through an event hook), the library system is able to find the function and run it, without the scripter/builder having to know which library it's in.
 This does not mean you can call a function from another script directly without an `#include` reference, but it does mean that you can run an event script (such as `OnAreaExit`) that resides in the HCR2 fugue system from any and all areas without having to point the event directly to the script.

 Here are some notes from our implementation of the library system:
 * All scripts associated with a library, if written correctly, become part of one large script at compile time.
 This is the primary reason each our libraries has only six different scripts in them (configuration, text, constants, events, main, and plugin/library).